-In Brent, we want to make it as simple as possible for professionals to make referrals to the Children and Young People’s (CYP) services, to help ensure that families get the right help, at the right time and as quickly as possible.
+In Brent, we want to make it as simple as possible for professionals to make referrals to children and young people’s services, to help ensure that families get the right help, at the right time and as quickly as possible.

 To help us do this, the Common Assessment Framework (CAF) has been simplified and updated to reflect the Signs of Safety (SoS) approach.
 The name has also been changed to the Early Help Assessment (EHA).
 The SoS approach is a risk-based assessment process being used across all CYP services to help families achieve positive outcomes.

 In order to intervene at the earliest point, and to target help and support in a way that makes a difference to the lives of families, a good quality assessment and action plan are required.
 The EHA is part of Brent’s strategy to provide help to families at the earliest point of identification and to reduce the need for more costly specialist or statutory service interventions at a later stage.

 The EHA provides a common approach, common language and a holistic assessment of the family’s needs, which is meaningful to the family because they have been supported to tell their story and have worked in partnership with professionals to help them achieve their goals.
 The EHA can be used: